husseinkhlawey/NullPointerException/cuACS_final/Readme.txt

 Run the command "./buildScript.txt" to build the project.

+(You may need to run "chmod +x buildScript.txt".)

 Use run command "./cuACS" to run the program.

 To view the detailed information of a client or animal, click on it's name when viewing the list of either animals or staff.

+Made by NullPointerException Team.